dart-archive/jnigen/jni/README.md

 This library is a part of `jni_gen` - a 2022 GSoC project.

 The broader aim of jni_gen is making Java APIs accessible from dart in an idiomatic way.
-The current focus is on the Android platform.